 MMAC reviews its State Regulation pertaining to sanctions (13 CSR 70-3.030) to determine appropriate sanctions.
-Sanctions may include improperly paid money being recouped; or the provider may face more serious sanctions such as suspension or termination.
-Providers may face less serious sanctions in situations where money was properly paid (there was no adverse finding rendering the employee unqualified but the provider failed to timely screen the employee, for instance).
+Providers may have improperly paid money recouped or may face more serious sanctions such as suspension or termination.
+Providers may face less serious sanctions in situations where money was properly paid (there was no adverse finding rendering the employee unqualified but the provider failed to timely screen the employee, for instance.)

-During an audit, MMAC checks every employee who has contact with any participant who is part of the audit.
-MMAC will sample training and orientation documents during an audit, and choosing the number is dependent upon the number of employees.
+During an audit, MMAC checks every employee who has contact with any participant who is part of the audit; there is no sampling.
+MMAC will sample training and orientation documents during an audit, choosing the number is dependent upon the number of employees.

-Whether MMAC conducts a desk review or an on-site audit, auditors collect or receive documents from providers that are compared to provider billing and participant care plans.
+Whether MMAC conducts a desk review or an on-site audit, auditors collect or receive documents from providers and they are compared to claims the providers submitted (their billing) and participant care plans.
 MMAC will determine if services were authorized and properly documented, and if billing is appropriate.
 MMAC will contact participants to determine if they received services if a question exists regarding actual provision of services.